Poincar\'e inequalities on Carnot Groups and spectral gap of Schr\"odinger operators: Introduction

 \subsection{Organisation of the paper}

 The paper is organised as follows: in Section \ref{Section1} we provide the reader with the necessary notions around Carnot groups.
-In Section \ref{section.SufficientCond} we give sufficient conditions for the global Poincar\'{e}/spectral gap inequalities to hold.
-Those sufficient conditions are related to the group structure and/or the choice of the homogeneous quasi-norm; that is the choice of the probability measure.
-Consequently, the spectral analysis for the self-adjoint operators $\mathcal{L}$ as in \eqref{Lform} follows as an immediate application.
-The analysis in the section includes the analysis in \cite{CFZ21} as a special case.
-In particular, it follows from the results presented in this section, that the global Poincar\'{e} inequality holds true for every member of the family of the Carnot groups studied in \cite{CFZ21} whose Lie algebra is of filiform type.
-Finally in Section \ref{section.Examples} we give other examples of groups, where the sufficient conditions described earlier are satisfied.
+In Section \ref{section.SufficientCond} we prove Theorem \ref{thm.SuffCond2} about the existence of sufficient conditions for the global Poincar\'{e}/spectral gap inequalities to hold.
+Those sufficient conditions are related to the group structure and/or to the choice of the homogeneous quasi-norm, that is, in other words, to the choice of the probability measure.
+Consequently, the spectral analysis for the self-adjoint operators $\mathcal{L}_p$ follows as an immediate application of Corollary \ref{cor.spectralgap}.
+The analysis in this section includes that in \cite{CFZ24} as a special case.
+In particular, from Theorem \ref{thm.SuffCond2} it follows that the global Poincar\'{e} inequality holds true for every member of the family of the Carnot groups studied in \cite{CFZ24} whose Lie algebra is of filiform type.
+Finally, in Section \ref{section.Examples} we give other examples of groups where the sufficient conditions described earlier are satisfied.
 These include many important examples of Carnot groups that are frequently studied in the literature.
+Most importantly, in Section \ref{section.Examples} we prove our main general result, i.e., the existence of a quasi-norm on any Carnot group $\mathbb G$ so that the global Poincar\'e inequality holds true.